Organizational Accounts Frequently Asked Questions

 We strongly recommend that every Company Group have at least 2 Administrators so you have a backup of this role.
 This way, if an Administrator leaves the company or is unavailable, someone else has the same permissions and can serve as Administrator.

-If you have only 1 Administrator and that person is about to leave the company, before they leave, they should invite another person to their Company Group and assign that person the role of Administrator.
-Then the second Administrator can remove the first Administrator when they leave the company.
+If you have only 1 Administrator and that person is about to leave the company, they should invite another person to their Company Group and assign that person the role of Administrator before they leave.
+Then the second Administrator can remove the first Administrator once they have left the company.

-If your only Administrator leaves your company before they invite a second person to be an Administrator, this could lock you out of access to the cases in the collaboration space because the Company Group is associated with the sole Administrator’s online account.
+If your only Administrator leaves your company before they invite a second person to be an Administrator, you may be unable to access cases in the collaboration space because the Company Group is associated with the sole Administrator’s online account.

 Yes, each sub-entity with a different EIN could be its own Company Group.